yannallandit/rsfo/README.md

 More information in the RSFO_introduction.pdf document.

+### New in version 1.1.0
+- Silent installation mode
+- Look at the /opt/hpe/rsfo/README.txt for implementation detail

 ### New in version 1.0.9
 - pam.d management for Oracle and Grid
 - /etc/profile update for Oracle and Grid